Prepare. Respect. Initiate. Do. Excel.

 - How do I update my address/phone numbers when they change?

-If your address or phone number changes during the school year, please provide the new information to our counseling office.
+If your address or phone number changes during the school year, please update your information though Infinite Campus.
 It is vital that a student’s contact information be up to date so we can reach your family if there is an emergency.
-This can also be done online if you go to the Infinite Campus Portal.
+Please go to the Infinite Campus Portal to update your information.

 - How do I know what bus to ride?